pelithne/adls-logto-eventhub/instructions.md

 ## EventHub
 First, and Eventhub should be created.
 This will later be referenced by the ADLS GEN1 account.
-# Create an Event Hubs namespace.
-Specify a name for the Event Hubs namespace.

 ### Create Event Hubs namespace

 ````